New US COVID cases soar to highest levels on record - NewsBreak

 New cases per day have more than doubled over the past two weeks, eclipsing the old mark of 250,000, set in mid-January, according to data kept by Johns Hopkins University.

 The fast-spreading mutant version of the virus has cast a pall over Christmas and New Year’s, forcing communities to scale back or call off their festivities just weeks after it seemed as if Americans were about to enjoy an almost normal holiday season.
-Thousands of flights have been canceled amid staffing shortages blamed on the virus.Thieves steal $15,000 worth of marijuana in seconds from Oklahoma shop
+Thousands of flights have been canceled amid staffing shortages blamed on the virus.Cruise passenger says ship was like a ‘petri dish’

 But “if your plans are to go to a 40- to 50-person New Year’s Eve party with all the bells and whistles and everybody hugging and kissing and wishing each other a happy New Year, I would strongly recommend that this year we not do that,” he said.